binaris/bob/README.md

-# Bob builds your dependencies
+# Building with Bob

 ## About

-Bob helps deploy Binaris functions that have native-code dependencies.
-It is required when the development platform does not match the Binaris platform.

-In future Binaris shall focus on a set of known binary dependencies built into the platform.
-In the meantime, use Bob.
+Bob builds and packages `pip` dependencies to be compatible with the Binaris function runtime environment.

-## Platforms
+## Quickstart

-### SciPy

-SciPy-Bob lets you depend on NumPy, SciPy and SciKit-learn.

-To use SciPy-Bob:

-1. Go to your Binaris directory or create one using `bn create python2 <function name>`.
+1. Create a Binaris Python2 function using

+   `bn create python2 foofunc`
-2. (Optional) Add `requirements.txt` (otherwise it uses a useful default).
+2. Add your pip dependencies to a `requirements.txt` file in your function directory
-3. Run `/path/to/bob/scipy/build.sh` to build dependencies.
+3. Run `/path/to/bob/build.sh` to build the dependencies listed in `requirements.txt`
-4. `bn deploy functionName`.
+4. `bn deploy foofunc`

-Steps 1-3 build dependencies in the `dist/` subdirectory.
-There is no need to repeat them unless `requirements.txt` changes.
-The results are cached, to speed up future dependency builds.
+Step *3* should be repeated anytime `requirements.txt` is modified or changed

+## Caching

+`Bob` looks for the optional file `oldrequirements.txt` in the same directory where `requirements.txt` resides.

+`oldrequirements.txt` can be viewed as a stable-state or checkpoint for `pip` dependencies listed in `requirements.txt`.

+If the file is defined, `Bob` will build a cached state from the `oldrequirements.txt` dependencies which future module installations can utilize before fetching from the remote registry.
+In other words, on subsequent builds only the modules that are listed in `requirements.txt` and NOT listed in `oldrequirements.txt` will be fetched and downloaded.

+In most cases simply running

+`cp requirements.txt oldrequirements.txt`

+will suffice, although periodically updating `oldrequirements.txt` may be beneficial.